Where Should I Live in Los Angeles?

 LOS FELIZ

-Los Feliz is pretty much as east as you want to go.
+Los Feliz is pretty much as east as you want to go (although, that has changed, with rent prices getting so high—people now spread out to places like Eagle Rock and Highland Park, both cool neighborhoods, just a little further out).
 It’s a few minutes farther than Hollywood Hills East, more green than most places (home to the famous Griffith Park and Observatory), and has a really great strip of restaurants.
 It’s quiet and pretty safe.
 Can be a little pricey.

 SILVERLAKE